-Fraser Health's year-to-date performance of 13.3 is meeting our internally set target of less than 30 days and is trending in a desired direction.
-All Thirteen communities have achieved client wait times below the 30 day target.
+Fraser Health's 2023/24 performance of 13.6 is meeting our internally set target of less than 30 days and is trending in a desired direction.
+All thirteen communities have achieved client wait times below the 30 day target.